Are replacement filters only sold separately?

 - DO NOT use this mask for protection against the inhalation of asbestos.

 - DO NOT attempt to reuse filter if exposed to mold.

 - DO NOT use this mask for non-organic chemicals.

-- DO NOT use the Mask if breathing become more difficult than in your normal use.
+- DO NOT use the Mask if breathing becomes more difficult than normal.

 - DO NOT modify this mask in any way.